 This punch would be perfect for Christmas, New Year's Eve, or any fall or winter get-together.
 Plus, I've included instructions on how to make a non-alcoholic version, so everyone can enjoy this delicious drink!

 - Pomegranate juice: I used the POM Wonderful brand of pomegranate juice.
 This is 100% pomegranate juice and available in the refrigerated section of the grocery store.
 Of course feel free to use any brand you like, but I recommend using a 100% pomegranate juice rather than a "juice cocktail" so the pomegranate flavor really comes through.

-For the Non-Alcoholic Version:
+For the non-alcoholic punch:

-Here are a few helpful tips to make this Pomegranate Cranberry Punch the hit of your next party:
+Here are a few helpful tips to make this pomegranate cranberry punch the hit of your next party:

 - Make the punch right before you are ready to serve.
 This will also help everything stay cold for longer, and will also ensure the punch keeps its delightful bubbles for as long as possible.

 - To ice or not to ice?
 I like serving this punch over ice, but I prefer to place the ice in the cup and pour the punch over top, rather than adding ice directly to the punch.
 This way, the punch won't get watered down over the course of the party.

 If you're throwing a large party and are concerned the punch will lose its sparkle over the course of a long evening, here is what I recommend.
 First of all, follow my tips above (these include not adding ice directly to the punch, keeping the ingredients very cold, and making the punch right before serving).